privcloud-com/documentation/documentation/permissions.md

 ```

 #### Rules
 Rules are a list of rules that define what is allowed or denied.
-They consist of four top-level required fields, an optional
+They consist of four top-level required properties, an optional
-conditions field, and an optional comment field.
+conditions property, and an optional comment property.

   * requestors (required) : a list of [users](../README.md#users) or [applications](../README.md#applications) in [PCRN format](#pcrn-format) that the rule applies to
   * actions (required) : a list of [actions](actions.md) in scope of the rule